Scope of Journalism in India: Future, Top Recruiters and Pay Scale

 - Electronic Media Reporters: An electronic media or broadcast reporter should have good verbal and presentation skills.
 He should have a news sense.

 - Presenters/Anchors: A presenter should be confident.
-He must have excellent communication skills, the ability to remain balanced in stressful conditions.
+He must have excellent communication skills, and the ability to remain balanced in stressful conditions.

 - Freelancers: Apart from the above-mentioned job profiles, freelancers are informal employees who are assigned particular tasks and are paid according to it.